 If you want more time at the Writing Center, you are welcome to make an additional appointment at any time.

-- You will also need to bring your Workshop in Composition essays and handouts to every WT meeting.
-Please buy a folder for WT and bring it with you.
+- FOLDER.
+You will also need to bring your Workshop in Composition essays and handouts to every one of your sessions at the Writing Center.
+Please get a folder for this; it can be your Workshop in Composition folder.

-- When you turn in an assignment to your Workshop in Composition teacher, you must give a copy to your WT consultant.
+- COPIES.
+When you turn in an assignment to your Workshop in Composition teacher, you must give a copy to your WT consultant.
 When you get your writing back from your Workshop in Composition teacher with comments, you should share those comments with your WT consultant as well.
-The essays you write for Workshop in Composition will be what you work on in WT.
+The essays you write for Workshop in Composition will be the focus of your work in the Writing Center.

 Grade for WT

-Because WT is designed to support your work in Workshop in Composition, your grade in WT is linked to how you do in WC.
+Because WT is designed to support your work in Workshop in Composition, your grade in WT is linked to how you do in Workshop in Composition.
 If you need to take Workshop in Composition again, you will also need to re-take WT.
 In this situation, you will be given a No Credit grade for the WT.
-If you pass WC and attended WT regularly and completed the work required of you by your consultant, you will receive a Satisfactory grade in WT.
+If you pass WC and attended WT regularly and participated actively, you will receive a Satisfactory grade in WT.
+Your consultant will let you know how you are doing at midterms and will leat you know the final session if you have passed.
+Our consultants are friendly and supportive; you should feel comfortable asking about your performance at any time during the semester.